03.10.2025

 How Your Credit Score Affects Your Application

-• Reduce credit card balances: If you already have existing credit cards, aim to lower your balance to less than 30% of your available credit.
+• Pay down existing credit cards: If you have existing credit cards, try to keep your balance under 30 percent of your available credit.

 Wait Before Reapplying

-2. Reduced debt: Your DTI should be below 70% (or 60% for lower earners) to increase your chances of approval.
+• Less debt: If your DTI is below 70% (or 60% for lower earners), your odds of being approved increase.

-3. Stabilized income: Ensure that you’ve been employed for a reasonable period, typically at least six months, to demonstrate stability.
+• Stabilized income: Make sure you have been employed a reasonable amount of time, at least six months, to show stability.

 Credit Card Application Requirements